-South Dublin County has a rich biodiversity of flora and fauna, including insects, birds, fish and micro-organisms and their habitats in which they live and interact, such as grasslands, woodlands, streams, hedgerows, boglands, public parks and private gardens.
+South Dublin County has a rich biodiversity of plants, animals, insects, birds, fish and micro-organisms and their habitats in which they live and interact, such as grasslands, woodlands, streams, hedgerows, boglands, public parks and private gardens.
 All communities are part of nature and everything in nature is connected.

 Ireland is a signatory to the Convention of Biological Diversity and has developed its National Biodiversity Action Plan in line with EU and International Biodiversity strategies and policies.
 In 2019 the Dáil and South Dublin County Council separately declared a climate and biodiversity emergency.
 The EU Biodiversity Strategy for 2030 sets out measures to protect 30% of EU land and sea territory with 10% of this 'strictly protected' and sets out measures aimed to achieve this.
 The importance of biodiversity and landscape in Ireland is underpinned by National Strategic Outcome 7 'Enhanced Amenity and Heritage' of the National Planning Framework and associated strategic investment priorities in the implementation of the National Biodiversity Action Plan (2017-2021).
-The 4th National Biodiversity Action Plan is due to be published in 2023.
 NPO 59 of the National Planning Framework and RPO 7.15 and 7.16 of the RSES reinforce the need to ensure protection and enhancement of environments and habitats.
 The role of biodiversity is further strengthened with the adoption of the All-Ireland Pollinator Plan (2021-2025) providing for natural management measures to protect native species.